What we do

 Our work with primary schools

 We believe instilling a passion for learning in primary-age children is one of the best ways to encourage them to consider HE when they get older.
-Thinking about HE shouldn’t just be considered when students are coming towards the end of their time at secondary school.
+Thinking about HE shouldn’t just be considered when students end their time at secondary school.

 We work with a small number of primary schools to ensure we prioritise working with local students from underrepresented or disadvantaged groups.
-Unfortunately, this means we are unable to support requests from other schools at this time.
+Unfortunately, this means we cannot support requests from other schools now.

 Our work with teachers and career leaders